 Dr. Neustadt’s Quick and Easy Cold and Flu Killer

 The articles I’ve been writing and Facebook Live videos I’ve been making about food and healthy cooking have been incredibly popular.
 People are loving them.
-The video showing people how to make my morning smoothie recipe to give you energy and keep you full throughout the morning has more than 19,000 views.
+My video showing people how to make my morning smoothie recipe to give you energy and keep you full throughout the morning has more than 45,000 views and over 230 shares.

 All it contains is onion, garlic, and a few common spices.
 I love simple solutions because they’re easy to implement and effective.

 Onion and garlic have been known for centuries for their healing properties.
 Modern science has confirmed that.
 Both have antiviral, antibiotic properties to kill both viruses and bacteria.
 They all also provides lots of incredible antioxidants.
 Onion and garlic contain quercetin, an antioxidant that can help decrease mast cell activity.
 Mast cells release histamine, which creates your runny nose.
 They also have properties that help improve circulation and provide incredible cardiovascular benefits.

 Cayenne pepper is used to add spice and heat to food.
 The hotness comes from a chemical called capsaicin, which is also one of the botanical’s principal therapeutic substances.
 Other active constituents include carotenoids, vitamins A and C, and volatile oils.
 Cayenne has been used historically for asthma and upper respiratory infections and to prevent ulcers.